-Enrollment codes for this Plan:

-441 High Option - Self Only

-442 High Option - Self and Family

-444 Standard Option - Self Only

-445 Standard Option - Self and Family
+Enrollment codes for this Plan: 441 High Option - Self Only 442 High Option - Self and Family 444 Standard Option - Self Only 445 Standard Option - Self and Family

-CareAllies health and medical management programs are administered by International Rehabilitation Associates, Inc. d/b/a Intracorp.
+CareAllies health and medical management programs are administered by International Rehabilitation Associates, Inc. (Intracorp).
 Intracorp holds accreditations in Health Utilization Management and Case Management.

 Medco Health Solutions, Inc. is JCAHO accredited.

-See the 2009 Guide for more information on accreditation.
+See the 2010 Guide for more information on accreditation.